 Lion Goes Viral With His Bizarre Hairstyle; Zoo Authorities Insist He Styled Himself

-A male lion at Guangzhou Zoo in Southern China has caused a stir on social media over its bizarre hairstyle.
-The white lion named Hanghang was spotted wearing a fringe hairstyle over the weekend, sparking outrage from people who accused the zoo authorities of dishevelling his exotic look.
+A male lion at Guangzhou Zoo in southern China has caused a stir on social media due to its bizarre hairstyle.
+The white lion, named Hanghang, was spotted sporting a fringe hairstyle over the weekend, sparking outrage from people who accused the zoo authorities of disheveling his exotic look.

-Pictures of the lion surfaced on different social media platforms after someone who visited the Guangzhou Zoo saw the lion sporting the unusual haircut, took a picture, and shared it on a Chinese social media platform, the Little Red Book (Xiaohongshu).
+Pictures of the lion surfaced on various social media platforms after a visitor to the Guangzhou Zoo saw the lion with the unusual haircut, took a picture, and shared it on a Chinese social media platform, the Little Red Book (Xiaohongshu).

-Authorities at the Guangzhou Zoo were forced to make a statement after photos of Hanghang's bizarre hairstyle went viral on social media.
-While some people found the hairstyle funny, some demanded to know why they ruined the lion's natural look.
+Authorities at the Guangzhou Zoo were compelled to make a statement after photos of Hanghang's bizarre hairstyle went viral on social media.
+While some people found the hairstyle amusing, others demanded to know why they had ruined the lion's natural appearance.

-However, the zoo denied the allegations that they gave the lion the haircut.
+However, the zoo denied the allegations that they had given the lion the haircut.
 "We would never dare to cut his hair," one zoo worker reportedly said.

-The worker said the lion's fringe hairstyle was most likely caused by heat and high humidity in Guangzhou.
+The worker explained that the lion's fringe hairstyle was most likely caused by the heat and high humidity in Guangzhou.
 Hanghang arrived at Guangzhou Zoo in 2015 from Hangzhou in eastern China's Zhejiang province.

 According to the zoo worker, his hair started falling straight due to Guangzhou's high humidity.